 - Stream some world music through the library's Hoopla app or check out a CD.

-- Download Zinio, the library's magazine app, and flip through different magazines.
-What would you like to see in Zinio?
+- Download RBDigital, the library's magazine app, and flip through different magazines.
+What would you like to see in RBDigital?
 (You can always suggest a purchase through the library website!)

 - Find news or opinion sources from the opposing side of an issue you are passionate about.
 Talk with friends or family, or write a blog post, about what you learned — or didn't.